Rain, venue change don't dampen convention enthusiasm

-CHARLOTTE, N.C., Sept 6 With helicopters buzzing overhead and button-covered convention-goers milling about, Atlanta residents Gretta Tutson and Sherna Parson stood on a street corner on Thursday determined to get tickets to see President Barack Obama's nomination acceptance speech live.
+CHARLOTTE, North Carolina With helicopters buzzing overhead and button-covered convention-goers milling about, Atlanta residents Gretta Tutson and Sherna Parson stood on a street corner on Thursday determined to get tickets to see President Barack Obama's nomination acceptance speech live.

 "We went to Colorado without tickets.
 We got in," Tutson said, referring to the 2008 Democratic National Convention in Denver.
 "We will be in there tonight."